PHart3/colimits-agda/HoTT-Agda/README.md

   expressing an interchange law preserve orthogonal factorization systems in a precise sense.
 It also verifies that the colimit-constant adjunction on Type satisfies this hexagon identity.
-- It contains a formal proof that suspension is 2-coherent as a left adjoint to loop.
+- It contains a formal proof that the suspension and unary join are 2-coherent as left adjoints to loop and the covariant loop hom functors, respectively.
-  We prove that suspension preserves graph-indexed colimits as a corollary.
+  We prove that the suspension and join preserve graph-indexed colimits as a corollary.
 - It contains a formal proof of the 2-coherence of modality functors on coslices of Type and, as a corollary, that they preserve graph-indexed colimits.
 As a consequence, we formally derive the construction of such colimits in the full subcategory of modal